AcelRx pain treatment as effective as standard care in trial

 Analyst Nash said data released on Thursday improves the company’s chances of finding success with the other ongoing late-stage trials as well.

-Analysts Chen and Nash both have a price target of $3.20 on AcelRx’s stock.
+Analyst Chen has a price target of $6 on AcelRx’s stock.
 Nash has an outperform rating on the stock, while Chen rates it a buy.

 Reporting by Zeba Siddiqui in Bangalore; Editing by Roshni Menon

-Note: (This story has been corrected to remove reference to Cowen analyst Edward Nash’s price target on AcelRx stock as he does not currently have one; also corrects Guggenheim Partners analyst Louise Chen’s price target on AcelRx stock to $6 from $3.20)